At Wolferstans, we have a well known and highly regarded team of conveyancing solicitors in Plymouth.

 After the Land Registry has completed the registration, your solicitor will forward to you the Land Registry’s confirmation and any relevant title deeds or documents for the property to you and your mortgage lender (if applicable).

-If you are considering buying a property and would like advice on the procedure and costs involved, Wolferstans would be happy to help you.
-Please contact our Plymouth office on 01752 663295 or our Plymstock office on 01752 401515 and ask for the Residential Conveyancing department.
+If you are considering buying a property and would like advice on the procedure and costs involved, Wolferstans can help you.
+Please contact

 We are a member of the Law Society’s Conveyancing Quality Scheme.
 By choosing a member you can be sure that your solicitor meets high standards set by the Law Society.